-F Water, plumbing and bathroom fittings

-Repair category 1

-Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
+► Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping, where seen, and appeared in serviceable condition but were not tested.
 The sanitary fittings appeared in fair order consistent with age.
+We have been informed by the vendor that the shower room was refurbished in 2022.